 - A spouse of a military service person is injured due to poor hospital or clinic care.

-Two laws govern malpractice claims against U.S. military facilities:
+Three laws govern malpractice claims against U.S. military facilities:

 - The Federal Tort Claims Act – for claims at military and veterans’ facilities in the United States.
 (See also: Federal Tort Claims Act Damages and Veteran’s Benefits)